Xapuu/programingStuff/libTalk.md

 * Simplified dependency management

-  - As mentioned all projects are in single repository and thanks to that it is possible to share single package json file and single `node_modules` folder, which is beneficial because this strategy resolves two trivial problems, which are turrning in non-trivial matter as the code base grows.
+  - As mentioned all projects are in single repository and thanks to that it is possible to share single package json file and single `node_modules` folder, which is beneficial because this strategy resolves two trivial problems, which are turning in non-trivial matter as the code base grows.

     - The size of the project locally hosted
     - Version management

 * Collaborations across teams / Flexible code ownership

-  - By choosing the "Monorepoic" path, all teams are enforced to collaborate with each other which indirectly improves the code quality and raises each individual (developer)  understandig of the system as whole.
+  - By choosing the "Monorepoic" path, all teams are enforced to collaborate with each other which indirectly improves the code quality and raises each individual (developer)  understanding of the system as whole.
 (The second part is very beneficial and often neglected when talking about big systems that depend on each other)

 * Easier integration of tools